 Misery literature exposes humanity’s hidden wounds.
 It’s not for everyone.
 Not all readers like looking at such obscenities — but some can’t avoid looking away.
 They will glare directly into the carnage and do it in wonder.
 They then need to know who caused it, why and how it happened and what the victim endured to survive the pain.
 The obsession to get between the victim’s flesh and their soul to feel the right type of emotion is what consumes them.
 It’s absolute.
 Seeing a perpetrator punished is the cherry on the pudding.

-My story walks the misery line too as it includes my abusive marriage.
+My story walks the misery line too as it includes an abusive marriage.
 I didn’t see it as abusive at the time but that’s what it became, without a doubt.
 I’ve met many people along the way who have said the very same thing about their former marriages.
-They never knew their spouses were being abusive until they walked away from them and looked back at the wreckage left behind.
+They never knew their spouses were being abusive until they walked away from them and looked back at the wreckage that was left behind.

 Abuse comes from any angle.
 The most damaging of all are those that leave no injuries.
 Compounding the problem is the loneliness felt knowing that you’re the only one who feels this way — and then doubting yourself all the while.